-16. U. T. Austin: Recommendation to Accept Gifts to Establish the Joe Roddy, Jr. Headliners Foundation Scholarship in Broadcast News in the College of Communication and Eligibility for Matching Funds Under The Regents' Endowment Program.--

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Cunningham that a \$12,150 gift from The Headliners Foundation of Texas, Inc., Austin, Texas, and \$12,850 in gifts from various donors for a total of \$25,000 be accepted to establish the Joe Roddy, Jr. Headliners Foundation Scholarship in Broadcast News in the Department of Journalism, College of Communication, at U. T. Austin.
+17. U. T. Austin: Approval to Accept Gifts from The Headliners Foundation of Texas, Inc., Austin, Texas, and Various Donors; Establishment of the Joe Roddy, Jr. Headliners Foundation Scholarship in Broadcast News in the College of Communication; and Eligibility for Matching Funds Under The Regents' Endowment Program.-Approval was given to accept a \$12,150 gift from The Headliners Foundation of Texas, Inc., Austin, Texas, and \$12,850 in gifts from various donors for a total of \$25,000 and to establish the Joe Roddy, Jr. Headliners Foundation Scholarship in Broadcast News in the Department of Journalism, College of Communication, at The University of Texas at Austin.

-It is further recommended that \$12,500 in matching funds be allocated under The Regents' Endowment Program and used to increase the endowment to a total of \$37,500.
+Further, \$12,500 in matching funds will be allocated under The Regents' Endowment Program and will be used to increase the endowment to a total of \$37,500.